The Definitive Guide to Marketing Strategy

 Aligning portfolios, go-to-market activities, and customer experiences.

 The most dangerous gap in strategy is between what you say and what you do.
 Integration ensures your strategic choices flow coherently through every customer interaction and organizational decision.
+This is where brand architecture decisions and go-to-market strategy align to make strategy tangible for customers.

 The Strategic Components of Marketing Strategy